supSugam/gnome-routines/README.md

 # GNOME Routines

-Automate your GNOME desktop with powerful triggers and actions, inspired by Samsung Modes and Routines.
+Automate your GNOME desktop with powerful triggers and actions.
+Create routines to automatically change settings, launch apps, run commands and more based on the conditions you define (if/then).

 ![GNOME Routines Banner](docs/images/banner.png)